rapyuta-robotics/rclUE/README.md

 # Installation

-## How to install this plugin (Ubuntu 20):
+## How to add this plugin to an Unreal Engine 4 project (Ubuntu 20):
-1. clone this repository in your Unreal Engine 4 Project Plugin folder (note that it's the project folder and not the main Engine folder)
+1. clone this repository in your project Plugin folder
 2. create and use the following shell script to run the UE4 editor (substituting `PROJECT_PATH`, `PROJECT_NAME` and `UNREAL_ENGINE_REPO` for the appropriate strings):
 ```
 #!/bin/sh